Transportation in Las Vegas: Current service and future plans

 In 2005, DesertXpress Enterprises LLC was formed in an attempt to restore passenger rail service to Las Vegas.
 They officially released their plan to construct a high-speed route to SoCal later that year.
-In 2009, after years of environmental reports, determining right of way, and debating over what federal agency would have regulatory authority, Secretary of Transportation Ray LaHood announced the official recognition of DesertXpress as a high-speed route.
+In 2009, after years of environmental reports determining right of way and debating which federal agency would have regulatory authority, Secretary of Transportation Ray LaHood announced the official recognition of DesertXpress as a high-speed route.